When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

 Osteoporosis Symptoms

-While there are not usually immediate symptoms, some early signs that you could be developing osteoporosis are:
+While there are not usually immediate symptoms, some early signs that you could be developing osteoporosis include:

 Osteoporosis usually affects the bones in your wrists, hips, ribs, and spine.

-Symptoms of osteoporosis in the spine are more severe and include neck or back pain and a stooped posture similar to kyphosis.
+Symptoms of osteoporosis in the spine are more severe and include neck or back pain and a stooped posture like seen in kyphosis.

 Another result of severe osteoporosis is that you may lose height due to compression fractures of the spine.